technikks/passwordGenerator/README.md

 (https://technikks.github.io/passwordGenerator/)

 ## Purpose
-Create an application that an employee can use to generate a random password based on criteria they've selected by modifying starter code.
+Create an application that an employee can use to generate a random password that provides great security based on criteria they've selected by modifying starter code.
 This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.
 It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.

-The app will provide the employee who have access to sensitive data with a randomly generated password that meets certain criteria so that they can create a strong password that provides greater security.

 * Use HTML and CSS to create a web application design that will render well on a variety of devices and window or screen sizes.
 Use (Assets/03-javascript-homework-demo.png) as reference.